jrdegbe/thamesthrive-api/docs/flow/index.md

 ## Workflow staging

-Tracardi automatically saves workflow changes.
+ThamesThrive automatically saves workflow changes.
 This means that any change or error in workflow could break the running system.
 Therefore, workflows are in 2 different stages.
 One is production stage.
 This is the copy of a working workflow.
 This workflow is running and the data is processed.
 It can not be changed.
 The second stage is development stage.
 This is a copy of a workflow that the user is editing.
 The change in this workflow is saved every 3 seconds.
 At some point it will become